cocotb/cocotb/documentation/source/building.rst

 .. make:var:: WAVES

-      Set this to 1 to enable wave traces dump for the Aldec Riviera-PRO and Mentor Graphics Questa simulators.
+      Set this to 1 to enable wave traces dump for the Aldec Riviera-PRO, Mentor Graphics Questa, and Icarus Verilog simulators.
-      To get wave traces in Icarus Verilog see :ref:`sim-icarus-waveforms`.
+      To get wave traces in Verilator see :ref:`sim-verilator-waveforms`.

 .. make:var:: TOPLEVEL_LANG